acdlite/flummox/docs/react-integration.md

 import FluxMixin from 'flummox/mixin';
 ```

-This guide describes how to use FluxComponent to integrate Flummox with React.
+This guide discusses how to use FluxComponent to integrate Flummox with React.

 ## Accessing the Flux instance